Our Master's of Biology for Science Educators Programs

 - The program is designed to accommodate full-time working teachers.

-- Opt to work toward your certificate first.
-You can always decide to transfer your credits and pursue the M.Biol. program later.
+- Need to gain recertification?
+Get your graduate certificate first.
+You can always transfer your certificate coursework credits toward our master’s program when you’re done.

 Most public school teachers get an increase in salary when they earn a Master's degree while teaching.
 Our program also can broaden the portfolio of courses you're allowed to teach.
 For example, if you've passed the Praxis exam for General Science, but never taken graduate biology classes, you're not allowed to teach biology classes in high school.
 Earning graduate credits in biology would give you that opportunity.